mstahv/vaadin-firebase-auth-example/README.md

    Spring Security context (saved further in Java session).
  * Adapted Spring Security configuartion in the _security_ package.

+### Improvements needed for larger app

+ * Currently the example doesn't support roles, but those should be rather easy to implement with "custom claims".
+ * Session persistency.
+Currently, the token passed to server side will probably become invalid even if user Vaadin session is active.
+Should timely pass the refreshed token to the server side.
+Service worker appraoch could be used.
+Or just fetching the refreshed token asynchronously when the session should be verified.

 ## Running the application

 **To run the example yourself, you'll need to create a Firebase Project and